 2. Fluid in the Ear

-Fluid in the ear can be caused by ear infections, colds, and allergies that cause the auditory tube’s inflammation.
+Fluid in the ear can be caused by ear infections, colds, or allergies, all of which may lead to inflammation that disrupts normal drainage through the Eustachian tube.

 3. Eustachian Tube Dysfunction

 The eustachian tube is a small passageway that connects the middle ear to the throat.
-The eustachian tube is responsible for draining fluid from the middle ear and equalizing ear pressure.
+It is responsible for draining fluid from the middle ear and equalizing air pressure between the middle ear and the environment.

-It is always closed to prevent fluid and air pressure from building up inside the ear.
-It only opens when you swallow, yawn, chew or sneeze.
+The eustachian tube is usually closed to prevent pressure buildup but opens briefly when you swallow, yawn, chew, or sneeze.

-When the eustachian tube gets clogged, you begin to experience a feeling of fullness in your ear, and sounds become muffled.
+When this occurs, you may experience a feeling of fullness in your ear, muffled hearing, or discomfort.

 4. Perforated Eardrum

-A perforated eardrum, also known as a ruptured eardrum or tympanic membrane perforation, is a tear or hole in the eardrum.
-The eardrum is a thin tissue that separates the ear canal from the middle ear.
+A perforated eardrum, also known as a ruptured eardrum or tympanic membrane perforation, is a tear or hole in the thin tissue that separates the ear canal from the middle ear.

-The eardrum plays a vital part in the transmission of sound to the middle ear.
-If it is perforated, conductive hearing loss may occur.
-The location and size of the tear can affect the degree of conductive hearing loss.
+The eardrum plays a vital role in transmitting sound to the middle ear.
+A perforation can cause conductive hearing loss, and the size and location of the tear can affect the severity.

-The good news is that perforated eardrum often heals without treatment within a few weeks.
-In cases when it doesn't heal, a patch or surgical repair can be conducted.
-Once the tear has healed, hearing returns to normal.
+Fortunately, most perforated eardrums heal on their own within a few weeks.
+If healing doesn’t occur naturally, a medical patch or surgical repair may be recommended.
+Once healed, hearing usually returns to normal.

 5. Microtia